silash35/model-library/docs/faq.md

 > _“A simple representation of a system or process, especially one that can be used in calculations or predictions of what might happen.”_

-This second definition captures what we call mathematical models: abstractions described by equations or algorithms.
+This second definition captures what we call mathematical models: abstractions described by equations.
 These models are essential tools for studying systems in engineering, science, and many other fields, and they are the primary focus of this repository.

 In conclusion, a model can be seen as a **simplified abstraction** that highlights the most relevant aspects of a system while ignoring details that are not essential for the analysis.